FRENCH HUGUENOT HOUSE

 This sensitive approach allows the house to evolve while remaining true to its past.
 The result is a home where history and modern living coexist harmoniously, demonstrating how thoughtful contemporary interventions can enrich a historic setting without compromising its authenticity.

-Grade 2* listed house renovation in Shoreditch by Charles Tashima Architecture
+Grade 2* listed residential house renovation in Shoreditch by Studio Tashima Architecture

 cut through perspective views through the ground floor entrance and kitchen/ dining

-Grade 2* listed house renovation in Shoreditch by Charles Tashima Architecture
+Grade 2* listed house renovation in Shoreditch by Studio Tashima Architecture

-Grade 2* listed house renovation in Shoreditch by Charles Tashima Architecture
+Grade 2 listed house renovation in Shoreditch by Studio Tashima, showcasing architectural design services and modern residential architecture.

 MATERIAL DETAILS MIXING OLD WITH NEW, SHARP WITH TEXTURED